Chart Color Schemes

 Avenell Heights is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Avenell Heights' dwelling structure, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 84.6% houses and 15.4% other dwellings.
+Avenell Heights' dwellings, as assessed in the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other').
+In comparison, Non-Metro Qld had 84.6% houses and 15.4% other dwellings.
 Home ownership in Avenell Heights was at 37.7%, with mortgaged dwellings at 26.3% and rented ones at 36.0%.
 The median monthly mortgage repayment was $1,200, below Non-Metro Qld's average of $1,300.
-Weekly rent in Avenell Heights was $270, compared to Non-Metro Qld's $285.
+Median weekly rent in Avenell Heights was $270, compared to Non-Metro Qld's $285.
 Nationally, Avenell Heights' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing